-In the case of frame relay and MPLS network interworking, during the creation of a frame relay VC, a pair of VC LSPs will have to be established between two PEs.
+During the creation of a frame relay VC, a pair of VC LSPs will have to be established between two PEs.
 Figure 3/X.84 illustrates the relationship between a Tunnel LSP, a VC LSP and frame relay VCs.
 For one end-to-end frame relay VC, two VC LSPs exist; the X-to-Y LSP transports the traffic from PE X to PE Y and the Y-to-X LSP transports the traffic in the opposite direction.
 Multiple VC LSPs may be nested inside one Tunnel LSP.